home-assistant/home-assistant.io/source/_components/sensor.envirophat.markdown

 ha_release: 0.44
 ---

 The `envirophat` sensor platform allows you to display information collected by an [Enviro pHAT](https://shop.pimoroni.com/products/enviro-phat) add-on board for the Raspberry Pi.
-The board featues a wide range of sensors, such as:
+The board features a wide range of sensors, such as:

 - BMP280 temperature/pressure sensor
 - TCS3472 light and RGB colour sensor with two LEDs for illumination